L596241/dat110-project1-rpc-startcode-group12/README.md

 ### Task 1: Messaging layer

-The messaging layer is to be implemented on top of TCP sockets and provide a service for connection-oriented, reliable, and bidirectional exchange of (short) messages carrying up to 127 bytes of data/payload.
-The messaging layer is to be based on a client-server architecture supporting a client in establishing a connection to a server on top of which the messages can be exchanged.
+The messaging layer is to be implemented using sockets on top of the TCP transport service and provide a service for connection-oriented, reliable, and bidirectional exchange of (short) messages carrying up to 127 bytes of data/payload.

+The messaging layer is to be based on a client-server architecture supporting a (messaging) client in establishing a connection to a (messaing) server on top of which the messages can be exchanged.

 This is illustrated in the figure below which shows the messaging layer connection for exchange of messages on top of the TCP connection supporting a bidirectional bytestream.
 The boxes between the transport and messaging layers represents TCP sockets.

 ![](assets/markdown-img-paste-20200124152450204.jpg)

 The messaging protocol is based on sending fixed-sized *segments* of 128 bytes on the underlying TCP connection.
-The basic idea is that the first byte of the segment is to be interpreted as an integer in the range 0..127 specifying how many of the subsequent 127 bytes is payload data.
+The basic idea is that the first byte of the segment (header) is to be interpreted as an integer in the range 0..127 specifying how many of the subsequent 127 bytes is payload data.
 Any remaining bytes is simply considered padding and can be ignored.

 The figure below shows the syntax of the message format to be used in the messaging layer